 One pathway is through reaching this state of consciousness via “celestial/cosmic” connection that makes one’s mind and being brand new/”rebirthed,” (for the “last time”) into full self-awareness (which can also be called, physiologically and psychologically, an out-of-body experience), and the other is through

 “faith, vigor, memory, contemplation and/or by discernment.”–The Yoga Sutras of Patanjali

-The fact that these two pathways to Undistinguished Samadhi (connected to as many infinite routes and destinations as there are individuals in this world) complement each other reminds us that the aim to “understand…handle…and then rise above” the mind and its distorted nature, discussed in Sutra 18, is really about one thing.
+The fact that these two pathways to Undistinguished Samadhi (connected to as many infinite routes and destinations as there are individuals in this world) complement each other reminds us that the aim to “understand…handle…and then rise above” the mind and its distorted nature (according to the recommendation of Swami Satchidananda), discussed in Sutra 18, is really about one thing.

 IMPORTANT STUDY TIP!
-This phenomena can be summed up in the principles presented in the 4 Noble Truths).
+This basics of the phenomena of what you are rising above can be summed up in the principles presented in the 4 Noble Truths).